Download the recording

-- Is the program only online, or is there a personal, relational aspect?
+- Is the program only online, or is there a personal aspect?

-Students are grouped in communities, and communities are assigned to a Career Center coach in order to promote relationship building between students and coaches.
-Many of the modules are offered in person (with the option of online) for those who desire a more relational experience.
+Students are grouped in communities, and communities are assigned to a career coach in order to promote relationship building between students and coaches.
+Some of the modules are offered in person (with the option of online) for those who desire a more relational experience.